bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

 ### Response

 The response is the same as for creating any entity – see function 03 above. *[Changed in v1.0.1.]*

+NOTE – *(added in vx.x.0)* See [11 Checkout/renewal](#checkout) for examples of the use of exception conditions to require a client to repeat a request with an acknowledgement code.
+These can equally be used in response to reservation requests as in response to check-out requests.

 ## 17 Set/reset patron password
 *[Added in v1.0.1]*